 The Chair of the meeting or members of management present at the meeting will respond to questions from registered shareholders or duly appointed proxyholders relating to a matter to be voted on at the meeting before a vote is held on such matter, if applicable.
 General questions will be addressed by the Chair of the meeting and other members of management following the end of the meeting during the Q&A session.
+Questions submitted in writing will be read out by the secretary of the meeting.
+All questions asked and answers provided will be posted to the investor section of the Company's website after the meeting.

-For any submission made but not addressed during the Q&A session following the end of the meeting, a member of Baytex's management will attempt to contact such shareholder to respond to the submission to the extent the shareholder has provided an email address with their submission.
+For any written submission made but not addressed during the Q&A session following the end of the meeting, a member of Baytex's management will attempt to contact such shareholder to respond to the submission to the extent the shareholder has provided an email address with their submission.